Dog Training & Tips for Bringing Home a New Baby

-One of the greatest joys in a family’s life is bringing home a new baby.
-But let’s not forget our furry family members.
+can be critical when you are preparing for a new human baby to enter the family.
+One of the greatest joys in a family’s life is bringing home a new baby, but for your dog or puppy, it can be a tough adjustment, so let’s not forget our furry family members.
 New parents can find themselves caught between their dog – often their “first baby” – and their human baby.
 It’s never too early to begin planning and taking proactive measures for the entire family.

 Here are six tips for keeping everyone safe and happy during the early days of bringing home a new baby: